 This Somersby Pear Cider is easily our favourite pear cider to date.
 Whereas The Cider Lab Packham Pear Cider — another pear cider we enjoyed immensely — picked beautifully on the complex flavours of the pear itself, this one has the advantage of tasting more like a fresh pear juice that happens to be alcoholic than a cider that happens to pick up on the flavour of fresh pears.

 This bottle of Somersby Pear Cider contained 330 ml.
-It was bottled in Denmark and purchased in Sydney, Australia in 2017.
+It was bottled in Australia and purchased in Sydney, Australia in 2017.